yvelikova/axway-open-docs/content/en/docs/central/mesh_management/add_env.md

    ```
    cd e4fd7216693f50360169492633ab0122/
    ```
 3. From Istio 1.6+, `Istioctl` is required for installing Istio.
+Istio version 1.6.8 is recommended and is compatible with the Axway mesh agents.
 If you have not previously added it to your client system, you can download `Istioctl` using the following command:

    ```
    curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.6.8 TARGET_ARCH=x86_64 sh -